top of page

 OEA works with existing primary employers to help them grow in Oconee County.
 They also attract new companies to locate here and work with community partners to build upon and improve the area’s desirability to businesses and residents.

-Learn more about the Oconee Economic Alliance by clicking the icon to the left or by visiting their website at http://investoconeesc.com.
+Learn more about the Oconee Economic Alliance at http://investoconeesc.com.

 SCORE is a nonprofit association dedicated to helping small businesses get off the ground, grow and achieve their goals through education and mentorship.